 I hope to inspire every student to DREAM it, BELIEVE it, ACHIEVE it and I love this quote by Rita Pierson “Every child deserves a champion – an adult who will never give up on them, who understands the power of connection, and insists that they become the best that they can possibly be.”

 My desire to impact the lives of children goes beyond the classroom setting.
 I spent 6 years as a live-in nanny (3 neuro-typically developing girls and 2 boys with significant needs).
 Also, I had the opportunity to travel to Russia to spend time with orphans while repairing their orphanage.
 Additionally, I went to Nairobi, Kenya, to help launch a soccer program for children with special needs, facilitating parent education, and volunteer training on various needs.

-On a more personal note, I’ve been married for 17 years to Tyrone U. Jones II.
-We have two boys who will be attending Woodside this year in 3rd & 6th grades.
+On a more personal note, I’ve been married for 18 years to Tyrone U. Jones II.
+We have two boys who attend Woodside in 4th & 7th grade.

 In my free time, I love spending quality time with family and friends.
 I enjoy working out, riding bikes, playing volleyball, frisbee, football, roller skating, watching sports, traveling, going to the movies, and eating at different restaurants.
 The thing I love most of all is just sitting on the couch, cuddling with my boys.